Single Subject Teaching Credential Program in Mathematics

 (1) Subject Matter Preparation: Secondary teachers must be competent and knowledgeable in the subject(s) they teach.
 This competency may be documented in one of two ways:

 (1a) Subject Matter Preparation Program (SMPP) coursework option.
 Also known as the “math major” option, candidates may demonstrate subject matter preparation by completing a series of coursework equivalent to earning a B.A. in Mathematics in the Teaching Concentration, or in another concentration with a Teaching cognate.
 This series of coursework is referred to as a Subject Matter Preparation Program .
 CSUF offers this option as do some other universities.
+If you met the SMPP requirements at CSUF, please contact Dr. Marzocchi firstname.lastname@example.org several weeks before the application deadline to schedule a SMPP verification meeting.
+If you met this option at a different university, please contact the mathematics department of that university.

 (1b) CSET option.
 Candidates who have a bachelor’s degree in another subject, or have a mathematics degree from a university that does not offer the SMPP, may demonstrate subject matter preparation by successfully passing the California Subject Exam for Teachers.
 Three subtests are required: